Vikings beat Raiders 3-0 in lowest-scoring NFL game in 16 years

 The Vikings (7-6) had just 230 total yards, and the Raiders (5-8) — losers of three in a row — were limited to 201 yards and nine first downs.
 Minnesota beat an AFC West opponent for the first time this season after going 0-3.

-Nick Mullens relieved a struggling Joshua Dobbs at quarterback and led the Vikings on their lone scoring drive.
+Nick Mullens relieved an ineffective Joshua Dobbs at quarterback in the fourth quarter and led the Vikings on their lone scoring drive.
 His 22-yard completion to Jordan Addison to the Raiders 20 set up Joseph’s kick.

-Ivan Pace intercepted Raiders quarterback Aidan O’Connell on the next drive.
-The Raiders managed to get the ball back with 7 seconds remaining, but couldn’t pull off a desperation final play.
+“You never know when your name is going to be called, but you prepare and work as hard as you can and trust that there’s a plan out there for you,” Mullens said.
+“I did that, stepped in.
+The guys did an incredible job. … It doesn’t matter what it looks like, a win is a win.”

+Raiders interim coach Antonio Pierce could face a similar situation after Aidan O’Connell completed 21 of 32 passes for 171 yards with an interception, but the quarterback wasn’t the only one at fault.

+“No excuse there,” Pierce said.
+“It is shocking.
+Plenty of time to prepare for an opponent.
+They did nothing new.
+Poor coaching.
+Poor performance by the players.”

 The Vikings lost wide receiver Justin Jefferson, the 2022 AP Offensive Player of the Year, in the second quarter to a chest injury.
-He was taken to a hospital, Fox Sports reported on its telecast.
+He was taken to a hospital, but O’Connell said the early prognosis was promising.
 This was Jefferson’s first game back after missing the previous seven because of a hamstring injury.

 Las Vegas lost running back Josh Jacobs to a knee injury in the fourth quarter.
 Jacobs led the NFL in rushing last season with 1,653 yards.
 He had rushed for more than 100 yards in two of the prior three games.

 Neither team scored in the first half, the second time that happened Sunday.
-The Texans-Jets game also was 0-0 at intermission.
-According to Fox, it was the first time since October of 1998 that two games were scoreless at halftime on the same day.
+The Houston Texans-New York Jets game also was 0-0 at intermission.
+According to the Fox Sports broadcast, it was the first time since October of 1988 that two games were scoreless at halftime on the same day.

-Minnesota came closest to scoring, but Joseph missed a 49-yard field goal with 5:32 remaining in the half.
-That was the Vikings’ only first-half drive into Las Vegas territory, matching the number by the Raiders.

-Las Vegas looked as if would finally break the deadlock early in the second half when Hunter Renfrow picked up 38 yards on a catch-and-run to the Vikings 11.
-However, Renfrow fumbled three players later, and Mekhi Blackmon recovered for Minnesota.
-The Vikings entered the game with a league-high 18 forced fumbles.

 MILESTONE SACK